Akuukis/LiquidHumanity/Readme.md

 	7. No effort nor usefull contribution.
 ```

 The rating would proceed as follows.
 At regular intervals (i.e. 2 years), all participants come together to perform voting physically, or probably don't come together and do it digitally.
 Each participant answers the question and provides expected distribution of answers for each peer.
+This voting is done anonymously in order to prevent "witch hunting" and coalitions.
 Then all the answers are processed according to Bayesian Truth Serum method (more details on this at implementation chapter below) to get a result - each participant has his category.
 Then, according to category voting power is distributed.
 For example, #1 category gets 100%, #2 - 80%, #3 - 60%, #4 - 45%, #5 - 30%, #6 - 15%, #7 - 5%.
 The exact mapping of category to voting power is open for improvements.
 Then for the next period, each participant owns a new amount of voting power.

 Trustworthy and constructive agents are empowered via vote delegation, and effective decision implementators are empowered via vote distribution.
 Tactical saboteurs are recognized via transparency and remembered via history.
 That together should create virtuous loop to empower collaborative agents and neutralize revealed selfish saboteurs.